By Paul Thomasch

 Shares of CBS, home to the most-watched U.S. broadcast network with hit shows such as "The Big Bang Theory," rose about 4 percent after hours, extending a rally that has driven the stock up around 35 percent so far this year.
 Both first-quarter profit and revenue surpassed expectations.

 CBS, which also has publishing, outdoor advertising and radio divisions, on Tuesday said advertising revenue was up 12 percent for its broadcast network, when excluding sales related to last year's Super Bowl and NCAA basketball tournament.
-This year, News Corp's Fox broadcast the Super Bowl and Time Warner Inc's
+This year, News Corp's Fox broadcast the Super Bowl and Time Warner Inc's <TWX.N> Turner Broadcasting carried a chunk of the NCAA tournament.

 CBS Chairman Sumner Redstone, on a conference call, described it as an "exceptional quarter," a "terrific start to the year," and praised Chief Executive Les Moonves as someone "I rightfully and frequently call a genius."